 Tamworth Business Chamber (the then EO, Marjolyn Thomas), Gunnedah Chamber of Commerce (the then President Anne Luke), Narrabri Chamber of Commerce (President Russell Stewart) Quirindi Chamber of Commerce (the then President, Lorraine Reiley)

-At the conclusion of the DEP, Thank You letters were distributed to each supporter and volunteer.
+At the conclusion of the DEP, Thank You letters were distributed to each supporter & volunteer.

 At the conclusion of the DEP and New England North West IQ initiatives, a group of businesses, volunteers came together, to discuss the future needs of the region; particularly how to support ongoing 'ideas development' for the region.